adritasharma/uppy-angular-library/projects/uppy-angular/README.md

 # Uppy - Angular

 Angular component wrapper around Uppy's officially maintained file uploader.
-It can be used to easily implement uppy in Angular Projects
+It can be used to easily intigrate uppy in Angular Projects

 Uppy is being developed by the folks at <a href="https://transloadit.com/">Transloadit</a>

 Uppy's <a href="https://uppy.io/docs/"> Official Documentation

 ## Installation

+>npm i uppy

 >npm i uppy-angular